jsm28/matholymp-py/docs/online-registration.rst

   accounts for registering participants, if a contact email address is specified when registering a country; Python formats such as ``%(username)s`` in this template are substituted with the relevant details of the country and the automatically created account).
+The example version of this file is written for the case where ``matholymp_consent_ui`` is ``Yes``; if it is ``No``, the text about collecting information about consent for certain uses of personal data should be removed.

 * :file:`html/page.html` (you may wish to make this file match the overall page style used for the static site, although this is not